 Skiers first took notice of Everett Kircher in 1947, when the Detroit native moved to northern Michigan to build a ski resort.
 For just $1, he bought the land necessary to begin development of what is known today as Boyne Mountain Resort.

-Boyne Resort had many firsts including installation of the world's first triple chairlift in 1964 at Boyne Highlands Resort, and the world's first four-person chairlift, installed in 1964 at Boyne Mountain.
-In 1990 Kircher installed Michigan's first high-speed detachable quad chairlift at Boyne Highlands Resort.
+Boyne Resort had many firsts including the installation of the world's first triple chairlift in 1964 at The Highlands Resort, and the world's first four-person chairlift, installed in 1964 at Boyne Mountain.
+In 1990 Kircher installed Michigan's first high-speed detachable quad chairlift at The Highlands Resort.
 And in 1992, Boyne Mountain unveiled America's first six-seat high-speed chairlift.

 Additional innovations include the introduction of snowmaking.
 Led by Everett Kircher, Boyne Resorts invented the Boyne Snowmaker, the first efficient snowmaker widely accepted as the standard for marginal temperature snowmaking.
 It combined small amounts of air and electricity with large quantities of water, resulting in a high efficiency snowmaking system with energy savings and minimal noise.
 Again led by Everett Kircher, Boyne Resorts also pioneered the design of snow grooming equipment and many techniques still in use today.

 His unflagging interest in skiing technique inspired his pursuit of bringing former Olympians Stein Ericksen and Othmar Schneider from Austria to Boyne Mountain to head its ski school and teach the 'reverse shoulder" method to Midwestern skiers.
 Ericksen's and Schneider's lived on with Austrian-American ski schools becoming a mainstay at Boyne Mountain, The Highlands and Big Sky Resort.